Find Memory Leaks Not Reported by Default

-By default, memlab reports high-confidence memory leaks (filtered out by its built-in leak detector).
-In case some memory leaks exist but memlab does not report the leaks, this tutorial shows other options to surface suspicious heap objects.
+By default, memlab reports only high-confidence memory leaks identified by its built-in leak detector.
+If memory leaks exist but memlab does not report them, this tutorial shows alternative ways to surface suspicious heap objects.

-Let's start by running the following command.
-Make sure to not specify any leak filter in the scenario file.
-MemLab will apply its built-in leak detectors which find detached DOM elements and unmounted React Fiber nodes.
-Sometimes this may not detect all (or any) memory leaks.
+Start by running the following command without specifying a leak filter in the scenario file.
+MemLab will apply its built-in leak detectors, which find detached DOM elements and unmounted React Fiber nodes.
+In some cases, this may not detect all (or any) memory leaks.

 memlab run --scenario ~/memlab/scenarios/unbound-object.js